 We believe that holiday home-owners benefit from ONE company facilitating ALL their holiday-home requirements.

-We're always finding you and yours the best holiday rentals to stay or retreat to, whether you are looking for an action packed holiday or a peaceful break from it all, SB Property Management has holiday rentals for everyone.
+We're always finding you and yours the best holiday rentals to stay or retreat to, whether you are looking for an action packed holiday or a peaceful break from it all, Sleeping Betty has holiday rentals for everyone.

 We understand how important the guest experience is, and we strive to make every guest's stay memorable for all the right reasons.